 In this, our second thinking paper focussing on programme management, we discuss the differences between programme and project management and what is required to deliver programmes effectively at the highest level.

 Markets: GovernmentExpertise: Geospatial systems, Programme and project management

 Currently, about 60 million people move into cities every year.
 That’s more than one million more people arriving every week, in a city somewhere in the world, each with an expectation of better access to jobs, better education for their children, better health-care and a better quality of life.

-Andrew Keith, General Manager of JK Aurecon, sums up the state of mining development and explains the rationale for the alliance partnership between JKTech and Aurecon.
+Andrew Keith, Leader for Mine Services at Aurecon, sums up the state of mining development and explains the rationale.

 Structural integrity analysis is helping asset owners better understand the risk of damage to their infrastructure and the mitigation measures they can employ to avoid costly equipment replacement.

 Tunnels play a critical role in the ongoing delivery and maintenance of the infrastructure required in an urbanising world.